avierkin03/Research-data-from-my-telegram/README.md

 # Researching data from my telegram
 In this work I analyzed my behavior in the telegram.
-Using information about messages, groups, chats from my telegram, I made a visualization of some questions that statistically show data about me as a user of this messenger (file *'code.ipynb'*).
+Using information about messages, groups, chats from my telegram, I made a visualization of some questions that statistically show data about me as a user of this messenger (file *'my_research.ipynb'*).
 ## Instruction to reproduce
 *To collect your Telegram data*:
   1. install dependencies *`pip install -r requirements.txt`*